Pollen Counts

 THE POLLEN COUNTS ARE REPORTED AS PARTICLES OF POLLEN PER CUBIC METER OF AIR SEEN IN THE PRIOR 24 HOURS.
 THE COUNTING METHOD IS BY MY MANUAL IDENTIFICATION OF POLLENS STAINED ON A MICROSOPE SLIDE DAILY COLLECTED IN A BURKARD AIR SAMPLER AS WE HAVE BEEN DOING FOR DECADES.

-Tuesday, January 21, 2025, Tree pollen is VERY HIGH, whereas Grass pollen and Weed pollen are ABSENT.
+Monday, MARCH 24, 2025, Tree pollen is HIGH, whereas Grass pollen and Weed pollen are ABSENT.

 Kraig W. Jacobson, MD.